nstjuliana/DreamUp/_docs/phases/mvp-phase.md

 ---

-### 6. CLI Integration
+### 6. CLI Integration with Game Lookup

-**Goal**: Connect CLI commands to agent execution.
+**Goal**: Connect CLI commands to agent execution with database game lookup.

 **Steps**:
-1. Update `src/cli/commands.ts` to call `QAAgent.run()` with parsed URL
+1. Update `src/cli/commands.ts` to:
+   - Parse game URL from command arguments
+   - Look up game in database by URL
+   - If game not found, show error: "Game not found.
+Create it at [web UI link]"
+   - If game found, retrieve game record (manifest can be null for MVP)
+2. Call `QAAgent.run()` with game data
-2. Validate URL format before passing to agent
+3. Validate URL format before database lookup
-3. Handle agent execution errors and display user-friendly messages
+4. Handle agent execution errors and display user-friendly messages
-4. Output JSON result to console
+5. Output JSON result to console
-5. Return appropriate exit codes (0 for success, 1 for errors)
+6. Return appropriate exit codes (0 for success, 1 for errors)

+**Note for MVP**: Games/manifests will be created manually in database for testing.
+Web UI for game creation comes in Stretch Phase.

-**Deliverable**: CLI command `bun run qa.ts <game-url>` executes agent and outputs JSON results
+**Deliverable**: CLI command `bun run qa.ts <game-url>` looks up game and executes agent

 ---